mniroy/ESP-derailleur/README.md

 ## Web Interface
 The web interface allows users to:
+- View the current gear position.
-- View and update gear cable pull settings.
+- Update gear cable pull settings.
+- Update the maximum gear limit.
 - Reset settings to default values.

 ### Editing Derailleur Settings
 1. **Connect to the Wi-Fi hotspot**: Use the SSID and password provided in the code.
 2. **Open a web browser**: Navigate to the default web server address: `http://192.168.4.1`.
+3. **View current gear**: The current gear position is displayed at the top of the page.
-3. **Update gear settings**:
+4. **Update gear settings**:
    - On the main page, you will see a form with input fields for each gear.
    - Enter the desired cable pull values (in mm) for each gear.
-   - Click the "Update" button to save the new settings.
+   - Click the "Send" button next to each gear to save the new setting.
+   - The input field will turn green to indicate the setting has been sent.
+5. **Update maximum gear limit**:
+   - Change the value in the "Max Gear" input field.
+   - The new maximum gear limit will be saved automatically.
-4. **Reset to default settings**:
+6. **Reset to default settings**:
    - Click the "Reset to Default" link to reset all gear settings to their default values.

 ## Usage